mongodb/js-bson/docs/upgrade-to-v5.md

 #### `class` syntax

-Previously, our compilation target was set such that our BSON `class`(s) became functions in the shipped code, allowing callers to omit the `new` keyword.
-As a result of the above `"target"` upgrade the library now ships javascript `class` syntax which requires callers to use the `new` keyword.
+Previously, our compilation target was set such that each BSON `class` became a function in the shipped code, allowing callers to omit the `new` keyword.
+Because of the `"target"` upgrade, the library now ships javascript `class` syntax which requires callers to use the `new` keyword.

 ### `serializeFunctions` bug fix